Polokghosh53/Polokghosh53/README.md

 ### My experience

-- [Cuvette Tech](https://www.cuvette.tech/) - Part of the organization as a **Growth Intern**.
+- [Cuvette Tech](https://www.cuvette.tech/) - Worked as **Growth Intern** in the organization.
 Spreading awareness of internship opportunities from tech companies by Cuvette Tech and also collaborating with other DevRels to uplift the visibility of opportunities.
 - [Data on Kubernetes](https://dok.community/) - Part of DoK as a **community member** and have collaborated to take part in [DoK Students Day](https://www.youtube.com/watch?v=W04d8-P5dCQ&t=18317s) talk under the guidance of CloudNative Ambassador [**Bart Farrell**](https://twitter.com/birthmarkbart).
 Watch my personalized video: [What is an Etcd?](https://www.youtube.com/watch?v=Jd3UxUvXvWg&t=43s)
 - [Community Classroom](https://www.commclassroom.org/) - Part of the community as a **DSA Mentor**, **backend-team** & **web-documentation** under the guidance of [**Kunal Kushwaha**](https://twitter.com/kunalstwt).
 Also help in upliftment of students in terms of guidance, resume review and collaboration.
 - [Omdena](https://omdena.com/) - Worked here as a **Machine Learning collaborator**.
 Together, all the collaborators have contributed to develop a ML project of [Leveraging Machine Learning to Predict Accomplishment Rate of Startups](https://omdena-pennsylvania-startup.herokuapp.com/) under [OmdenaAI](https://github.com/OmdenaAI).